soulspace-org/overarch/doc/design.md

 Q: **How can icons/sprites be implemented in a generic way, so they are not bound to a specific diagram tool?**

-A: The handling of icons is very tool specific an not easily implemented in a generic way.
+A: The handling of icons is very tool specific and not easily implemented in a generic way.
    As such icons should not be specified explicitly in the model or the view, the technologies should be specified.
 If a diagram tool supports icons, they should be rendered automatically based on the technology, if an icon for the